cbor-wg/charter/charter.md

 submissions.
 Additionally, there are expected to be other such documents that will come to the attention of the working group.
 In some cases, the working group expects to adopt and publish these proposals.
-The working group will evaluate such proposal individually and decide about addition of a respective milestone.
+The working group will evaluate such proposals individually and decide about adoption and milestones in that event.
 Proposals that are deemed to be out of scope for the working group, e.g. because they are too narrow purpose specifications, may still be published as individual submission or in another groups if there is a specific need.
 The CBOR group will review these proposals